anodyne/nova/README.md

 * fixed bug where the sms archives link didn't point to anywhere
 * fixed an error in the archive controller
 * fixed bug where user IDs were duplicated on multi-author posts allowing a user to pad their stats
+* fixed potential bug where nova could look for array indices that wouldn't exist

 Version History
 ---------------